marcoamodio/folium/README.md

 > Infinite space.

+Folium is a local-first infinite canvas that runs entirely in your browser.
+No accounts, no cloud, no tracking.
+Your data never leaves your device.

 **v0.1.0** — An infinite canvas for notes, quick task lists, card sorting, free-form text, and pasted images.
 Opens instantly.
 No login.
 No friction.
 All data stays on your device.

 ## Features